 What is a direct-entry faculty?
 A direct-entry faculty is a faculty that offers undergraduate programs that do not require prior university studies.
 These faculties are Arts, Engineering, Health Sciences, Science, Social Sciences and the Telfer School of Management.

-- Students in a direct-entry faculty admitted without advanced standing
+- Students in a direct-entry faculty admitted without advanced standing or returning students

 - Students in Common Law

 - Students admitted to the full-time Teacher Education program (registration kit)

 - Students admitted to the part-time Formation à l’enseignement en mode alternatif program (registration kit)

 - Special students

 - High school students taking part in the Head Start program